 Michael’s life as a fine artist began far later than most with a need to express that could no longer be ignored.
 What lies below the surface both fascinates and drives him.
 Striving to capture the qualities of the unseen, that emotion, incomplete memory or fragmented thought felt while engrossed in a piece.

 Originally from Massapequa N.Y. and currently working in Allentown, P.A. as a designer, he holds a degree in commercial art.
 Michael’s work is currently displayed within a number of venues in and around the Lehigh Valley, P.A. area.

-He works in a number of mediums however is most attracted to oil based paint and its tendency of unpredictability, keeping distance from anticipating a final result and allowing a freedom to pursue avenues normally not considered.
+He works in a number of mediums, however, is most attracted to oil-based paint and its tendency of unpredictability, keeping a distance from anticipating a final result and allowing a freedom to pursue avenues normally not considered.
 While rooted in technical realism Michael is currently exploring a far more expressive tone, incorporating color and movement within these images.
-Michael’s primary subject matter includes the face and human form, for him they embody the essence of beauty which he feels is the underlying theme in his work.
+Michael’s primary subject matter includes the face and human form, for him, they embody the essence of beauty which he feels is the underlying theme in his work.